 - Creating or administering the creation of new technology.

-- Producing goods and services with increasing honesty, efficacy and efficiency (including environmental efficiency and administrative).
+- Producing goods and services with increasing honesty, sustainability, efficacy and efficiency (including environmental efficiency and administrative).

 - Helping people access the opportunities and legal remedies due them under law.